fstark/blog/content/blog/mandelbrot65/mandelbrot65.md

 It took me a while and a full rewrite to implement numbers properly as I first tried sign+magnitude representation.
 That was a pretty bad idea, because the 6502, like basically every other CPU, use the 2-complement representation.
 Sign+magnitude sounds awesome until you need to implement substraction.

-{% blogimage "img/sign-magnitude-small.jpg", "Sign+magnitude implementation on a two-complement CPU" %}
+{% blogimage "img/sign-magnitude-small.jpg", "Sign+magnitude subsctraction on a two-complement CPU" %}

 Anyway, 2-complement means that, for instance, that ``-2`` is ``254``.
 This may not seem natural, but is in fact something we use all the time, for instance, when counting minutes: 10 minutes before the hour is 50 minutes after.
-In French, we'd say "I'll meet you at minus 20" or "I'll mee you at 40" interchangeably.
+In French, we'd say *"I'll meet you at minus 20"* or *"I'll meet you at 40"* interchangeably.
 The 6502 does the same.
+I suspect the 6502 is a bit French.

+{% blogimage "img/6502-flags.gif", "The 6502 even has a white flag 'reserved for future use'." %}

 The numbers in Mandelbrot65 are 4.8 fixed point numbers.
 This means the can represent numbers between -8 and +8-precision, with precision being 1/256.
 They are stored shifted left by 1, and are stored in 16 bits, so they are extended to 7 bits for the integer part.
 At the end, numbers look like this: